Tom Schilling: Life and acting career

 Schilling originally wanted to become a painter and study art after school.
 In a 2008 interview he said he was not much of an extrovert, and that to him having to deliver oneself up on a day-to-day basis was a major disadvantage of being in the acting profession.

-In the early summer of 2014 Schilling's second child, a son, was born - the first child for him and his partner, the assistant director Annie Mosebach.
-In January 2017, Schilling's first daughter and third child was born - the second child for him and Mosebach.
+In 2006, Schilling had a son by a woman whose name is not known.
+In spring 2014 he and his partner, assistant director Annie Mosebach, had a son, followed by a daughter in January 2017.
+In early 2019, Schilling and Mosebach got married.